Updated July 11, 2023.

 To calculate the standard raw coffee price per kg, you can use the FNC per carga price, divide by 125 to get the per kilo parchment price, multiply by the factor (for which you can generally use 92-96), and then divide by 70 to calculate the price per kilo, in green coffee beans.

 However, these prices are just for standard coffee if you were a co-op buying directly from producers in towns.
 This does not include if you want to buy premium green coffee and provide quality any bonuses for the quality of coffee.

-For our group two coffees — which score 83 or above according to the Specialty Coffee Association scoring guidelines — we always pay coffee producers a margin of between 10-30% on top of the per carga price.
-And this is all before any operational costs, transportation, transformation or profits.
+For our Premium Washed coffees — which score 83 or above according to the Specialty Coffee Association scoring guidelines — we always pay coffee producers a margin of between 10-30% on top of the per carga price.
+And this is all before any operational costs, transportation, transformation, or profits.

-For our group three or four high-scoring, specialty coffees, their prices are based on quotes we obtain from producers.
+For our Specially Processed Coffees or Exotic Varieties, their prices are based on quotes we obtain from producers.
 When you buy specialty or exotic coffee, producers calculate these prices by factoring in operational costs, and the costs of research and development (more advanced coffee processes require many experiments to perfect).